stoguri/IGP-2020-Group1/install.md

     i.
 Domain (%APPLICATIONDOMAIN%).
     ii.
 Client ID (%CLIENTID%)
     iii.
 Client Secret (%CLIENTSECRET%).
-3. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%" in the "Allowed Callbacks URLs" box, for example "http://localhost:8081".
+3. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%", or "%PROTOCOL%://%DOMAIN% if the port is 80 - in the "Allowed Callbacks URLs" box.
+For example "http://localhost:8081".
-4. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%" in the "Allowed Logout URLs" box.
+4. Put "%PROTOCOL%://%DOMAIN%:%CLIENTPORT%", or "%PROTOCOL%://%DOMAIN% if the port is 80 - in the "Allowed Logout URLs" box.
 5. Save changes.
 6. Under the Applications tab open APIs and create a new API, the name of the API is not used in the application, however the identifer will be.
 Some information here will be used later.
     i.
 Identifier (%APIIDENTIFIER%).